Lima Airport to Miraflores

 Up until recently, this was pretty much your only option to get from Lima Airport to Miraflores.
 The journey takes approximately 45 minutes and there are hundreds of taxis operating this route every day.
 The only issue is choosing the right taxi.

-Inside the airport, just after customs, there are 3 taxi companies offering transfers to Miraflores, namely Taxi Green, Taxi Direct and Taxi 365.
-You pay a flat rate (somewhere between 60 and 70 Soles) for a taxi but don´t expect any of the drivers to speak English.
+Inside the airport, just after customs, there are 3 taxi companies offering transfers to Miraflores (although taxis are far from your only option) namely Taxi Green, Taxi Direct and Taxi 365.
+You pay a flat rate (somewhere between 60 and 70 Soles compared to a 20 soles bus) for a taxi but don´t expect any of the drivers to speak English.
 These are relatively safe options, even though there have been some incidents of drivers taking different routes or forcefully asking for tips.

 Why NOT to use UBER at Lima Airport